Mithgol/node-autumn/README.md

 You may visit https://github.com/Mithgol/node-autumn#readme occasionally to read the latest `README` because the package's version is not planned to grow after changes when they happen in `README` only.
 (And `npm publish --force` is [forbidden](http://blog.npmjs.org/post/77758351673/no-more-npm-publish-f) nowadays.)

+## Testing Autumn

+The tests are not included in the npm package of the module (to keep it small).
+Use the version from GitHub.

+It is necessary to install [JSHint](http://jshint.com/) for testing.

+* You may install JSHint globally (`npm install jshint -g`) or locally (`npm install jshint` in the directory of Autumn).

+After that you may run `npm test` (in the directory of Autumn).

+Only the errors in JavaScript source code are caught; the code's behaviour is not tested.

 ## License

 MIT license (see the `LICENSE` file).